Invariant measures concentrated on countable structures: Preliminaries

 \section{Preliminaries}

 Throughout this paper we use uppercase letters to represent sets, lowercase letters to represent elements of a set and lowercase boldface letters to represent finite tuples (of variables, or of elements of a structure).
 The length $|\xx|$ of a tuple of variables $\xx$ is the number of entries, not the number of distinct variables, in the tuple, and likewise for tuples of elements.
 We use the notation $(x_1,\ldots ,x_k)$ and $x_1\cdots x_k$ interchangeably to denote a tuple of variables $\xx$ of length $k$ that has entries $x_1, \ldots , x_k$, in that order, and similarly for tuples of elements.
 When it enhances clarity, we write, e.g., $(\xx, \yy)$ for $(x_1, x_2, y_1, y_2)$, when $\xx = x_1 x_2$ and $\yy = y_1 y_2$.
 For an $n$-tuple $\aa \in A^n$, we frequently abuse notation and write $\aa \in A$.
-Similarly, for a measure $m$ on a set $X$, we sometimes write $m$ to denote the product measure $m^n$ on $X^n$.